mistivia/fvm/README.md

     make

-If successful, you will see two executables, the virtual machine `fvm` and the assembler`fvm-as`.
+If successful, you will see two executables, the virtual machine `fvm` and the assembler `fvm-as`.

 ## Run

-After writing the assembly code (examples can be found in the `examples` directory), first run the assembler:
+After writing the assembly code (examples can be found in the `examples/` directory), first run the assembler:

     ./fvm-as input.asm bytecode.bin